robenkleene/design-references/houdini/houdini-rendering.md

 There's no way to switch between "Auto Update" and "Manual", but this can be automated with a script.

 There's also no built-in hotkey to trigger a manual render, but this can be configured as a hotkey.

+## Transparent Background

+The best way to get a transparent background is simply to render with a black background and then use blend modes.
+To remove a HDRI background using an `Environment Light`, toggle off `Light > Render Light Geometry`.